andrii-rusanovych/test-task-spring-boot/readme.md

 Note that the `$PORT` placeholder usually has a default value of `3306`.

 3. Create and set the values of the **$USER_NAME** and **$USER_PASSWORD** environment variables for the Spring Boot basic authentication default user.

+## Running the Application

+To run the application, use the following command:

+`./mvnw spring-boot:run`
+This will start the application on the default port 8080.
+Once the application is running, you can access it at http://localhost:8080/.